aitbrahim/asgi-chat/README.md

 # ASGI-chat

-add websocket broadcast layer for starletter (https://github.com/encode/starlette), using channels_redis(https://github.com/django/channels_redis) as a backend, most of the code inspired from django channels
+add websocket broadcast layer for [Starletter](https://github.com/encode/starlette) using Redis as a backend.

+Most of the code inspired from [django-channels](https://github.com/django/channels)

 Running application locally:
 open two separate terminal to emulate clients sending messages

-- The first termial (T-1) will connect to connect to the websocket endpoint and listen for messsages
+- The first termial (T-1) will connect to connect to the websocket endpoint and listen for any comming messsages from other client.

 ```
 T-1#> docker-compose build